remotion-dev/remotion/packages/docs/docs/dataset-render.md

 const start = async () => {
   const bundleLocation = await bundle({
     entryPoint: "./src/index.ts",
     // If you have a webpack override, don't forget to add it
-    webpackOverride: webpackOverride
+    webpackOverride: webpackOverride,
   });

   const allCompositions = await getCompositions(bundleLocation);